Our eye emergency department provides treatment for all emergency eye injuries.

 Statutory emergency department charges apply.
 Please see our hospital payments and charges information here.

--A referral letter from your GP or Optician
+-A referral letter from your GP

 -Any medication you are taking

 -A snack and drink, particularly if you are diabetic

 -Glasses or mobility aids if you use them